King Sunny Ade: Man of Music, His Fame And Five Wives

-King Sunny Ade, original name Sunday Adeniyi Adegeye, is today four years shy of 80.
+King Sunny Ade, original name Sunday Adeniyi Adegeye, is today few years shy of 80.
 Platforms Africa’s Scott Matthew, in this special report, unveils how the juju legend has been able to manage fame and his five wives

 His Early Years